pythonanywhere/help_pages/articles/403ForbiddenError.md

 we can connect them to real people.
 Spammers and criminals prefer to be anonymous, so we figure they're unlikely to sign up for paid accounts here.

+## Requesting an addition to the whitelist

-We will only whitelist sites that have a public, documented API.
-If you would like us to whitelist a site, send us a link to the API documentation that clearly shows the domain that the API is served from.
+We only whitelist sites that have an official, public, documented API -- ie, sites that are designed and intended for machine consumption rather than human consumption.

+If you would like us to whitelist a site, send us an email or feedback request, including:

+* a link to the API documentation
+* the domain or domains (including subdomains) that the API is served from.

 ### [Errno 111] Connection refused